grommunio/grommunio-documentation/admin/manual_core.rst

 PHP-FPM
 -------

-The installation of the ``gromox`` package should have already pulled in php-fpm as a dependency.
+The installation of the ``gromox`` package already pulls in php-fpm as a dependency.

 For completeness, verify that PHP knows about the MAPI module.